komalchahal/End-To-End-Sales-Analysis/README.md

 * Geographic Concentration: São Paulo and Rio de Janeiro emerge as the primary revenue drivers.
 São Paulo alone accounts for the highest density of customers (over 15%), indicating a highly centralized market presence.

-* Low Customer Retention (2.32%): The 6-Month Retention Rate stands at a critical 2.32%.
-Only a minute fraction of customers return to make a second purchase within half a year of their first order, highlighting a massive leak in the customer acquisition funnel.
+* Low Customer Retention (2.32%): Our analysis shows a 0% retention rate, indicating that first-time buyers are not returning to make a second purchase within 6 months.
+We need to implement targeted email marketing and loyalty programs to incentivize repeat shopping and improve customer loyalty.

 * High Dependency on Installments (51.5%): More than half of all successful orders (51.5%) are paid via installments.
 This strongly indicates that flexible financing/credit availability is a primary catalyst for conversions on the platform.